-- Your dog wants to greet another dog or person and will not move until allowed to do so.
+- Your dog wants to greet another dog or person and will not move until allowed.
 It’s part of his mayoral campaign.

 It’s often more nuanced and a combination of the above.
-You’ll likely need to do some pet detective work to sort this one out.
+You’ll likely need some pet detective work to sort this out.

-Here are 10 things you can try to get your dog up and moving again:
+Here are ten things you can try to get your dog up and moving again:

-- Sit with your dog if she’s worried.
-Let her work out her environment for a minute and be patient with her.
-Give her a little pep talk.
+- Sit with your dog if they are worried.
+Let your dog work out their environment for a minute, and be patient with her.
+Give them a little pep talk.

 - Reverse the usual walk route or mix it up a little.

 - Walking around the dog and marking/rewarding the butt coming up, treating once the dog is walking (not before!).
 This is how to fix a learned behavior without necessarily finding the cause.

 - It’s a perfect opportunity to reinforce the “stay” and teach a release cue.
 Reward your dog only when they are moving to you.

 - Just leave.
 (OK, not really.)
 Tie the leash to something sturdy and simply walk off and leave the dog as if you don’t care what they do.
 You do need someone else for this to watch and make sure the dog is okay while you are gone.
 You can even have the other person be the one to take the leash and stand there like a post when you walk away.
 The idea here is to motivate the dog to want to go with you and not be left behind.
 It also surprises them when you do this!